awanmbandi/realworld-cicd-pipeline-project/README.md

         - Click on `Webhooks`
         - Click `Add webhook`
             - Payload URL: http://JENKINS-PUBLIC-IP-ADDRESS/github-webhook/
-            - Content type: application/json
+            - Content type: `application/json`
-            - Active: Confirm it is Enabled
+            - Active: Confirm it is `Enable`
             - Click on `Add Webhook`

 2. Confirm that this is Enabled at the Level of the Jenkins Job as well